EOA-Blockchain-Labs/ethereumonarm/docs/kiln/kiln-testnet.rst

 7. We need to upload the deposit file (located in your Ethereum node).
-You can, either copy and paste the file content and save it as a new json file in your desktop computer or copy the file from the Raspberry to your desktop through SSH.
+You can, either copy and paste the file content and save it as a new json file in your desktop computer or copy the file from the Raspberry/AWS image to your desktop through SSH.

 .. tabs::